-This bite-sized museum offers a nice taste of the finer side of 18th-century France.
+This bite-size museum offers a bite-size taste of the finer side of 18th-century France.
 Its founder, Ernest Cognacq, led a rags-to-riches life: At 12 years old, he was selling odds and ends as an itinerant merchant, and by the end of his life he was the owner of a fabulously successful department store (the now-defunct La Samaritaine) with a prodigious private art collection.
-His rich assortment of 18th-century art and furniture now make up the contents of this small museum, which is housed in a lovely hôtel particulier (mansion).
-The collection leans heavily towards the romantic side of the century, with many lesser works by famous artists like Chardin and Fragonard, but what’s most impressive here is the furniture, like the bed “à la polonaise” draped in blue damask and framed in gilt or the exquisite Louis XVI–era writing table with its geometric wood inlay.
+His rich assortment of 18th-century art and furniture make up the contents of this small museum, which is housed in a lovely hôtel particulier (mansion).
+The collection leans heavily toward the romantic side of the century, with many lesser works by famous artists such as Chardin and Fragonard, but what’s most impressive here is the furniture, such as the bed à la polonaise draped in blue damask and framed in gilt, or the exquisite Louis XVI–era writing table with geometric wood inlay.

 8 rue Elzévir, 3rd arrond.

 Our Rating Neighborhood Le Marais (3rd & 4th Arrondissements) Hours Tues–Sun 10am–6pm Transportation Métro: St-Paul or Chemin Vert Phone 01-40-27-07-21 Web site Musée Cognacq-Jay Other Free admission to permanent collection except during certain temporary exhibits

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.